Skip to Main Content

 • Two-Year Research Fellowship

-The program offers advanced training in all aspects of surgical pathology and genitourinary pathology.
+The program offers advanced training in all aspects of genitourinary pathology.

 About the Fellowship

-The Departments of Pathology at the Rhode Island and The Miriam Hospitals offer a surgical pathology fellowship with a special focus on genitourinary pathology.
+The Departments of Pathology at the Rhode Island and The Miriam Hospitals offer a one-year, non-ACGME accredited fellowship in genitourinary pathology.

-The program offers advanced training in all aspects of surgical pathology and genitourinary pathology with the allotment of time to GU and surgical pathology subspecialties being flexible.
-Upon completing the program, the fellow will be prepared to assume a role as a subspecialty consultant in genitourinary pathology whether in an academic or private practice setting; as well as handling surgical pathology responsibilities.
+The program is designed to develop strong diagnostic skills and specialized expertise in GU pathology, preparing fellows to assume a role as subspeciality consultants in both academic and private practice settings, as well as handling surgical pathology responsibilities.
 The program is approved as a non-ACGME accredited fellowship by the Brown University Graduate Medical Education Committee.
-Strong emphasis is placed on the fellow assuming a graduated junior attending role.
+Strong emphasis is placed on the fellow assuming a junior attending role.
 As such, in addition to the usual case management demands and responsibilities for multidisciplinary conferences, the fellow will be involved actively in mentoring residents and medical students in the department.

 Requirements